 Glacier mountaineering is a wonderful experience.
 But only if you know how to be safe you can truly enjoy it.
-Our four-day glacier mountaineering course provides you with solid knowledge and practical experience, including rescue and self rescue techniques from crevasses.
+Our glacier mountaineering course provides you with solid knowledge and practical experience, including rescue and self rescue techniques from crevasses.

 Our base at Taschachhaus in the Oetztal Alps has perfect terrain on the nearby glacier.
 The highlight of this course is the summit of Wildspitze (3.770m), the highest peak of Tyrol.